We offer five types of services to students, a commitment to accessibility, and the maximum confidentiality possible. All services are free.

 The services that we offer are as follows:

-During fall and spring semester, each student who makes their first appearance at Counseling Services will meet with a counselor during Walk-In Hours (weekday afternoons between 1:00 and 4:00) on a first-come, first-seen basis for a 20 to 30-minute consultation and assessment.
-(At other times of the year, the consultation and assessment is by appointment.)
+During fall and spring semester, when a student who has never been a client wants to meet with a counselor for the first time, the student can see a counselor during Initial Consultation Walk-In Hours any weekday afternoon between 1:00 and 4:00.
+The walk-in counselor sees students on a first-come, first-seen basis.
+Students are typically seen on a first-come first-seen basis; however, we will prioritize a student based on triage upon their arrival.
+(At other times of the year, the initial consultation is by appointment.)
 While in the waiting room, the student completes about 10 minutes of online ‘paperwork,’ which facilitates the counselor's understanding of the student and their need.

-During the consultation and assessment, the counselor has three goals:
+During the 20- to 30-minute initial consultation, the counselor has these goals:

-View this video to see what happens when a student comes to Walk-In Hours for an Initial Consultation.
+View this video to see what happens when a student comes to Initial Consultation Walk-In Hours.

 When two or more enrolled Trinity students experience unresolved conflict or wish to deepen their relationship, a counselor can work with them collectively.

-Our psychiatrist will provide an evaluation and subsequent short-term psychiatric medication management at no charge for a student who is referred by one of our counselors.
-Due to the psychiatrist’s limited availability, referrals are limited to students who have never been treated with psychiatric medication.
-The psychiatrist's limited availability precludes offering evaluation or treatment for ADHD.
+Our psychiatrist will provide an evaluation and subsequent short-term psychiatric medication management at no charge for a student who is referred to her by one of our counselors.
+Due to the psychiatrist’s limited availability, referrals to her are limited to students who have never been treated with psychiatric medication.
+The psychiatrist does not evaluate or treat for ADHD.
 Contact us if you would like to receive our Psychiatry Referral Guide or ADHD Referral Guide by email.

 If the psychiatrist and student decide to add medication to the student’s psychological treatment, the psychiatrist will provide medication management until the medication is stabilized.
 (This service is provided on the condition that the student remains enrolled and attends counseling sessions according to the psychiatrist’s recommendation.)
 Once medication is stabilized, usually in 3 to 6 months, the student will continue medication management with a physician in the community at the student’s expense.